rey/cookbook/recipes/camping-corned-beef-stew.md

-# Turkey steak Marinade
+# Camping corned beef stew

 ## About

 I wanted to create a no-fuss stew that could be made without the need for fresh meat.
-In this instance I'm using corned beef and this recipe will feed 2/3 hungry folk.
+I'm using corned beef and this recipe will feed 2/3 hungry folk.

-Also the instructions are written as if you at your camp so I can print it out at a later date.
+I'm really happy with how this turned out, you should eat this outdoors on a cool evening with crusty bread.

 ## Ingredients